Astroua/TurbuStat/docs/tutorials/statistics/pspec_example.rst

 .. image:: images/design4_pspec_limitedfreq_weightfit.png

-The fit has not changed significantly, but may in certain cases.
+The fit has not changed significantly but may in certain cases.

 If strong emission continues to the edge of the map (and the map does not have periodic boundaries), ringing in the FFT can introduce a cross pattern in the 2D power-spectrum.
 This effect and the use of apodizing kernels to taper the data is covered :ref:`here <apodkerns>`.